 \section{Conclusions}

 In this work, we provided a modification scheme to present the effect of a generalized measurement channel such as one defined in Eq.
-(1), on the thermodynamics cycles such as Otto cycle and swap when they are in the corresponding refrigerator modes.
-To this aim, we performed two types of modifications on the familiar Otto cycle refrigerator each of which led to the corresponding other refrigerators.
-As elucidated, for the first one, the COP depends linearly on the measurement strength parameter, so it goes beyond the one of the Otto cycle refrigerator which in turns is a pure quantum mechanical effect.
+(1), on Otto cycle and swap when they are in the refrigerator modes.
+To this aim, we performed two types of modifications on the familiar Otto cycle refrigerator each of which led to the a different refrigerator.
+As elucidated, for the first one, the COP depends linearly on the measurement strength parameter so that it goes beyond the Otto limit which in turns is a pure quantum effect.
 Thus, in comparison to the Otto cycle refrigerator, this type of refrigerator can have potential of interests when one consider it from a finite-time practical realization point of view [33-35].
 Since the implementation running time of measurement channel (1) is much smaller than any decoherence or thermalization time scales \cite{Lisboa}, so the total running time of the modified refrigerator seems approximately to be the same as of the Otto cycle one.
-Thus any finite-time protocol for realization of an Otto cycle refrigerator may lead to be more advantageous for the first type modified refrigerator which can be the subject of future research.
+Thus any finite-time protocol for realization of an Otto cycle refrigerator may be more advantageous for the first type modified refrigerator, which can be the subject of future research.

-In the second modification, it was obtained an autonomous refrigerator which does not require to any external work source such that the required work for refrigeration process is supplied by a measurement-induced quantum engine whose operation cycle is inside the considered modified Otto cycle.
-The COP for the obtained refrigerator is the same of the Otto cycle refrigerator so is the efficiency of its supplying engine as of the Otto cycle engine.
-All three strokes of supplying engine depend directly on the intensity of generalized measurement channel so this measurement-induced engine is purely a quantum engine.
+In the second modification, it was obtained an autonomous refrigerator which does not require to external work source such that the required work for refrigeration process is supplied by a three-stroke measurement-induced engine whose operation cycle is inside the considered modified Otto cycle.
+The COP for the obtained refrigerator is the same of the Otto cycle refrigerator as well as its supplying engine efficiency is the same as of the Otto cycle engine.
+All three strokes of supplying engine depend directly on the intensity of generalized measurement channel so this engine is purely a quantum engine.
 From the practical point of view, addressing the finite-time realization of such refrigerator would be also interesting.